 Google Analytics Tracking ID

-Within the Page Tracking section of the Leadpages builder, you can paste your Google Analytics Tracking ID (i.e. UA-123456-0).
-This is a quick and simple way to get your Google Analytics tracking code running on your Leadpage.
+Within the Settings section of the Leadpages builder, you can paste your Google Analytics Tracking ID (i.e. UA-123456-0).
+This is a quick and simple way to get your Google Analytics tracking code running on your page or site.

 Before following the steps below, you'll want to grab your Facebook Pixel code within the Facebook Ads Manager.
 We've got a couple of videos here to help you out!

 Add Facebook Pixels to Leadpages

 Here’s where you can install your tracking code in our Drag & Drop pages, sites, and pop-ups: